knobs-dials/wetsuite-dev/README.md

     print('---')
 ```

-See [dataset_kamervragen (notebook)](notebooks/examples/dataset_kamervragen.ipynb) for example output, and more on that data.
+See [dataset_kamervragen (notebook)](notebooks/using_dataset_kamervragen.ipynb) for example output, and more on that data.

 ## Working on text

 ### Extract plain text fragments (from BWB)
+For some broader tasks, where complete but structureless, flat text is enough, there is a dataset.

-Laws are of course structured, with paragraphs and lists, in an artikel, in a hoofdstuk, and much more.
+Instead, this secion is about wanting more control than that: Laws are of course structured, with paragraphs and lists,
+in an artikel, in a hoofdstuk, and more, and when you want to portion the text by those, or summarize sections,

-When studying details and structures and references you may need to understand and use all that structure,
+or actively use references to such parts, then you need a to understand and use all that structure,
-yet broader tasks such as summarizing topics of broad parts can probably be fed text without that structure.

-The XML form (rather than HTML) is most usable as malleable data, but for the same reason we would like some convenience functions.
+and probably want more assistance than "Here is the XML (or HTML), good luck".

-We aim to let you flatten text with some controllable granularity, e.g. per article, per hoofdstuk, or otherwise,
+We aim to let you flatten text with a granularity that you can control, e.g. per article, per hoofdstuk, or otherwise.

-and also give an indication to where it came from within the original data-document.
+And also give an indication to where it came from within the document it came from,
+for the more advanced use of "use the intermediate form to then go interrogate the fully detailed original data".

 Consider: